ajay-gathadi/Ajey9/README.md

-- 👋 Hi, I’m @Ajey9
+- 👋 Hi, I’m @ajay-gathadi
 - 👀 I’m interested in ...
 Software Engineering
 - 🌱 I’m currently learning ...
-Spring Framework
-- 💞️ I’m looking to collaborate on ...
+React JS
 - 📫 How to reach me ... ajaygathadi@gmail.com

 <!---
-Ajey9/Ajey9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+ajay-gathadi/ajay-gathadi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->